adamolnar/Final_Project/MANUAL_TESTING.md

 1. Open a web browser.

-2. Navigate to the URL where the Update Post form is located, where `post_slug` is the slug of the post to update.

 **Expected Results:**
 - The Update Post form should load without errors.
 - The following form fields should be displayed correctly: